-AllianzGI favours share-based incentive schemes over stock options due to concerns over potentially disproportionate incentive for executives to drive shorter-term share price performance at the expense of the longer-term health of the business, as well as excessive shareholder dilution (the latter can be mitigated through the use of Share Appreciation Rights (i.e. SARs)).
+AllianzGI favours share-based incentive schemes over stock options due to concerns over potentially disproportionate incentive for executives to drive shorter-term share price performance at the expense of the longer-term health of the business, as well as excessive shareholder dilution (the latter can be mitigated through the use of Share Appreciation Rights (ie, SARs)).

-AllianzGI expects clear disclosure of KPIs and performance targets under all management incentive plans, with a view to enabling investors better to assess the link between executive compensation and corporate strategy and performance.
+AllianzGI expects clear disclosure of all KPIs and performance targets under all management incentive plans, with a view to enabling investors better to assess the link between executive compensation and corporate strategy and performance.
 We are keen to understand both annual and long-term targets set by the board for executives, as well as performance against these targets.
 Particular importance is placed on the following considerations:

-- The link between performance KPIs and targets, and the mid- and longterm goals of the company; - A healthy mixture of KPIs to ensure there is no over-reliance on a single dimension of performance or key indicator; - Integration of social, environmental and governance issues into performance measurement, where material and appropriate; - Incorporation of risk considerations so that there are no rewards for taking inappropriate risks at the expense of the company and its investors; and - Performance measurement over timescales sufficient to determine that value has in fact been added for the company and its shareholders (for long-term awards we expect a minimum performance period of 3 years, but we encourage companies to consider a five year performance period or introduce an additional holding period).
+- The link between performance KPIs and targets, and the mid- and longterm goals of the company; - A healthy mixture of KPIs to ensure there is no over-reliance on a single dimension of performance or key indicator; - Incorporation of risk considerations so that there are no rewards for taking inappropriate risks at the

+- expense of the company and its investors; and - Performance measurement over timescales sufficient to determine that value has in fact been added for the company and its shareholders (for long-term awards we expect a minimum performance period of three years, but we encourage companies to consider a five-year performance period or introduce an additional holding period).